lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Since CRED_R is used in the integrity verification, see {{asym-msg2-proc}}, it needs to be specified such that it is identical when used by Initiator or Responder.
 Similarly for CRED_I, see {{asym-msg3-proc}}.
 The Initiator and Responder are expected to agree on a specific encoding of the credential, see {{applicability}}.

-It is RECOMMENDED that the COSE 'kid' parameter, when used to identify the authentication credential, refers to a specific encoding.
+It is RECOMMENDED that the COSE 'kid'/'intkid' parameter, when used to identify the authentication credential, refers to a specific encoding.
 The Initiator and Responder SHOULD use an available authentication credential (transported in EDHOC or otherwise provisioned) without re-encoding.
 If for some reason re-encoding of the authentication credential may occur, then a potential common encoding for CBOR based credentials is bytewise lexicographic order of their deterministic encodings as specified in Section 4.2.1 of {{RFC8949}}.

 * When the authentication credential is an X.509 certificate, CRED_x SHALL be the DER encoded certificate, encoded as a bstr {{I-D.ietf-cose-x509}}.
 * When the authentication credential is a C509 certificate, CRED_x SHALL be the C509Certificate {{I-D.ietf-cose-cbor-encoded-cert}}.